abdel/abdel.github.io/_posts/2018-01-05-fastai-part1.md

 excerpt: Insights & best practices from the course
 layout: post
 ---
-I recently completed the new edition of the [fast.ai](http://course.fast.ai/) Part 1 course which was available via livestream for individuals who were accepted into the International Fellowship program.
+I recently completed the new edition of the [fast.ai](http://course.fast.ai/) Part 1 course which was available for individuals who were accepted into the International Fellowship program.
 Throughout the course, we got to not only build state-of-the-art for models for image classification, language, sentiment analysis, structured data and recommender systems, but also understand what’s going on behind the scenes.
-I thought it would be useful share some of the new ideas that I was not aware of prior to the start of the course.
+I thought it would be useful share some useful insights and best practices that I was not really aware of prior to the start of the course.

 ## Cyclical Learning Rates
 Smith (2015) described a new method in [1], cyclical learning rates, for setting the learning rate without the need to experimentally find the best values for the global learning rates.
 Alternatively to a monotonically reducing the learning rate, this new method varies learning rate between reasonable boundary values.
 The paper also introduced a way to estimate these reasonable boundaries.

-The fast.ai library takes advantage of this technique and one can easily search for an optimal learning rate using the folllowing code snippet.
-For a full example, check out this introductory notebook from course.
+The fast.ai library takes advantage of this technique and allows you to easily search for an optimal learning rate, see the folllowing code snippe or this [introductory notebook](https://github.com/fastai/fastai/blob/master/courses/dl1/lesson1.ipynb) from course.

 	# Setup model
 	learn = ...